The military has a varied task force.

-There are several worksheets, tools, and a masterclass that you will find beneficial in your work as a military counselor.
-These resources can help you identify difficulties and better work with military clients.
+There are several worksheets, activities, and a masterclass that you will find beneficial in your work as a military counselor.

-The Realizing Resilience Masterclass© is a six-module resilience training template that can help service members, their partners, and their children deal with challenges and build up their resilience.
+This six-module resilience training template can help service members, their partners, and their children deal with challenges and build up their resilience.